Heart on Her Sleeve, Shirt off Her back

 If you can think about the past life of a woman in Canada who could have had a little more light shining on her, let me know.
 I would like to hear why she means so much to you.
 There may be more little light houses coming to life in the future because, as they say, it takes a village.

-Si vous connaissez une femme, maintenant disparue et ayant vécu au Canada, sur laquelle vous voudriez que la lumière brille, dites-le moi.
+Si vous connaissez une femme canadienne, disparue depuis longtemps, sur laquelle vous voudriez que la lumière soit faite, dites-le-moi.
 J’aimerais la connaître.
-Il y aura peut-être quelques maisons de plus dans mon village de maisons lumineuses.
+Peut-être y aura-t-il quelques maisons de plus dans mon village de maisons lumineuses !

 Welcome you to my new website!
 Change is in the air.
 In the spirit of innovation and renovation, here are a few new things this spring: